-The attendance rate for American Indian students stayed constant from the previous school year.
-GCCS made it a priority to increase attendance rates for all students.
-The district has been improving the monitoring of absences, increasing communication with parents, and creating a climate in which students appreciated the value of coming to school.
+The attendance rate for American Indian students stayed constant in previous school years but dipped in 2020-21.
+GCCS made it a priority to increase attendance rates for all students, however, school year 2020-21 was really a challenge compared to the previous years because of the COVID-19 pandemic.
+Students in the reservation who don't have strong and stable internet access were greatly affected during virtual classes.
+Fortunately, the district was able to get financial resources to strengthen internet signals in the reservation areas.

+GCCS has been improving the monitoring of absences, increasing communication with parents, and creating a climate of stakeholder collaboration.

-The school district will continue to work with and support the district school sites, tribal education departments, and parents to identify strategies in addressing attendance issues specific to American Indian students.
-The Diversity and Inclusion Department will assist school sites in working with parents and teachers to decrease AI student disenrollment, dropout rate, and truancy.
+The school district will continue to work closely with and support the district school sites, tribal education departments, and parents to identify strategies in addressing attendance issues specific to American Indian students.
+The Diversity and Inclusion Department will continue to assist school sites in working with parents and teachers to decrease AI student disenrollment, dropout rate, and truancy.